-Lucinda has an interesting hobby.
+Lucinda Grange has an interesting hobby.
 It’s been called stunt climbing, thrill seeking and urban exploring.

-We met at a New York City joint called, The Adventure Café.
-A cute little spot in the East Village, perfectly named for our talk.
+We met at a popular New York City spot called, The Adventure Café.
+A cute little place in the East Village, perfectly named for our talk.

 “We’re all confined by barriers,” she says.
 “I’m going outside of the box turning the urban jungle into my jungle.”